Data loss prevention tools are an important piece of your information security tech stack

 Cloud data loss prevention tools must provide system administrators with easy control over activity in their cloud environment.
 This means they should be able to quarantine risky emails, files, and folders.
 They should be able to disable an account that is exhibiting abnormal behavior, and they should be able to discover and remove unsanctioned SaaS applications with risky access permissions.
 The tool should also allow admins to set up data loss prevention policies, which automate these remediation activities for them thus freeing up their time to focus on other priorities.

 - Customizable and out-of-the-box data loss prevention policies

 - Ability to control or disable downloading the printing, and copying of files from file sharing, such as Google Drive, Shared Drives, OneDrive, and SharePoint

 - Automated and customizable blacklisting/whitelisting of logins by location

 - Domain whitelisting

 - Unsanctioned SaaS app discovery and risk analysis

 - Malware and phishing prevention for cloud-based emails and file sharing applications

 API vs Proxy Cloud Data Loss Prevention Tools

 There are two completely different types of cloud application data loss prevention tools.
-This difference is rarely talked about, but very important.
-It’s the difference between API-based cloud security and proxy-based cloud access brokers.
+The difference is rarely talked about, but it is very important.
+It is the difference between API-based cloud security and proxy-based cloud access brokers.